AshutoshAtre/CSE5335-1001178274/README.md

   3. Traverse to the path of 'project1' folder on the disk.
   4. Use this command 'npm install'.
 This will install all the dependencies.
   5. Use this command to start the server 'node server.js'
   6. Now the web application is accessible at 'localhost:8081'.
-Open it any browser.
+Open it in any browser.